DrishtiShrrrma/huggingface-audio-course/unit1/README.md

 1. Frequency filtering: LPF, HPF, BPF
 2. Fourier Transform: Decomposes a complex signal into its frequency components
 3. Wavelet Transform: Decomposes a signal into both time and frequency components, making it useful for non-stationary signals.

+# Fourier Transform

+# Inverse Fourier Transform

+# Librosa

+1. Library for music and audio analysis
+2. can handle any type of audio signal, but by default, it converts all signals to mono when loading an audio file because most audio analysis techniques do not require stereo
+3. for stereo specify: mono=False when loading the audio
+4.